-- A college or career school education equals: - More money - More job opportunities - More freedom - A college education is a long-term investment. - Plan carefully and you can find the college and funding options that work best for you and put you on the path to success.
+- A college or career school education equals: - Chance to do your life work! - More job opportunities and money - More freedom, flexibility, choices - A college education is a long-term investment. - Plan carefully and you can find the college and funding options that work best for you and put you on the path to success.